| |||||||||

 Good Clues, For Good Choices— When few photos are displayed in any web site or place of business, this could be a sign that there has not been many restorations worth showing.
 If you walk into a frame shop, scrapbooking store, camera or photography studio you can bet restoration is not their main focus.
 Maybe they are not passionate about their site or your photos or that other product is their passion.
 If turn around time is 2 days or less, it is highly probable that they are outsourcing.
 Ask if the work is done in-house or do they out source the work, ask to who?
 You do not want your photos sent via e-mail overseas.
 The restoration of any image takes time, or even if it is a minor fix it still takes time for the best results, wait for a job well done.
 It's a huge mistake to choose a restoration service based on price or distance from your home alone.
 Restoration services located in Mall’s or independent office buildings with many employees, must pass on the over head, advertising and the cost of accepting credit cards expenses onto you.
 PMP has been in business since 1999 on the praises of clients spreading the word instead of expensive advertising, by keeping all their expenses down and passes the savings onto you.

-Armature Vs. Professional—You may know someone that is pretty good with image editing that’s grrrrrrreat.
-Before you ask them to do you the favor or pay them, first ask them how they acquired their talent and what was their experience with it.
+Amateur Vs. Professional—You may know someone that is pretty good with image editing that’s grrrrrrreat.
+Before you ask them to do you the favor, first ask them how they acquired their talent and what was their experience with it.
 One gentle lady said to us at a convention that her husband could do it just as good as a professional.
 He immediately jumped in and said “Yeah, I did do it and I was very satisfied how it came out.
 It took so darn long and I was good and sick of it when I was done, I will never do another one.
 If you have another one in mind, just pay her to do it, it’s worth it.”
 Consider the friend that may only be qualified for simple repairs and lacks the experience that comes from restoring hundreds of different kinds of damage.
 Because they are your friend, it is polite to wait when it is convenient for them, they also may take longer for lack of experience or procrastinate because they really didn’t want to do it, it is work, after all.
-Don’t leave your descendants the work of an armature.
+Don’t leave your descendants the work of an amateur.

 Miscellaneous Benefits—